Event ID 1102 explained: Security audit log cleared (and what survives)

 </UserData>

-Note the UserData block instead of the usual EventData — 1102 is one of the records that uses a structured user-data schema.
+Note the UserData block rather than the usual EventData.
+1102 uses a structured user-data schema, which trips up some naive parsers that only look at EventData.
 The fields tell you who cleared the log under what logon session.
-Pivot on the SubjectLogonId to find the matching 4624 and you'll get the source IP and logon type that produced the privileged session.
+Pivot on SubjectLogonId to the matching 4624 and you have the source IP, logon type, and credential that produced the privileged session.

-A log clear is rarely the only anti-forensic action.
-Common companions, in rough chronological order:
+A log clear is rarely the only anti-forensic action in the chain.
+The records that tend to fire near it, in rough chronological order:

-• 4616 — "The system time was changed".
-Pre-clearing time skew makes timeline reconstruction harder.
+- 4616, "the system time was changed".
+Pre-clearing timestomping makes timeline reconstruction harder.

-• A gap in 4624s for an hour or two before 1102 — the attacker may have used a non-logged side channel.
+- A gap in 4624s in the hour or two before 1102.
+The attacker may have used a non-logged side channel to get in.

 What survives a clear

-• Forwarded events: if Windows Event Forwarding (WEF) is configured to a central collector, the cleared records are already on another host.
+System,Application,PowerShell/Operational,Sysmon/Operational,TaskScheduler/Operational, forwarded-event channels.
+None of these get cleared by a Security wipe. - Forwarded events.
+If Windows Event Forwarding is sending Security to a collector, the cleared records are already on another host.
+The originating RecordIDs and timestamps are preserved.

 A "successful" log clear is rarely as clean as the attacker hopes.